rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/index.md

 ```

 - Replace `<arquivo.conf>` with the name of the configuration file you want to use.
-- The output directory for the execution results is already specified within the `.conf` file, so it is not necessary to specify it in the command.
+- The output directory for the execution results is already specified within the `.conf` file, so there is no need to specify it in the command.

 ### Alias for Agility